Foreshore permit coverage

 This Permit is a vehicle registration-based permit sticker that is displayed on your vehicle windscreen.

-Applying for a permit
+- Apply for a permit

-Where can my Permit be used
+Where can my permit be used

-Where isn't my Foreshore permit valid
+Where the permit is not valid

 - In a private car park, including St Kilda Sea Baths Carpark